HalvorCappelenWik/INF102_Mandatory2/Svar.md

 First I create a list where I will store all the edges which will be included in the mst and a set which will control the vertices which have been found when iterating through the graph.

-Then, if the graph don't have any edges the method just returns an empty list, because there is no mst, since the graph won't have any subsets of edges.

 Then I create a priorityQueue which will hold the edges that are to be searched.
 The queue will sort the edges according to the edges with the least weight, since we want the minimum.

 I then select a start-node and adds the start-nodes neighbours to the toSearch queue.